 Once you have decided on your venue, you need to decide on the ceremony date and time.
 The ceremony can take place any day between 8am and 8pm.

 You can choose to have a basic Registration of Marriage.
 Please note that if you are planning to have just a registration of marriage for the statutory fee of £46, this is carried out in a small room at a Register Office.
-Only 4 guests are allowed to attend and it does not include a Kentish Ceremony.
+Only 2 witnesses and 2 guests are allowed to attend and it does not include a Kentish Ceremony.
+If you would like to book a Registration of Marriage please call one of our Register offices.

 Please note: All ceremonies provided by the Kent Registration Service are civil ceremonies, with no religious content (hymns, carols, and prayers for example).